 - Sales: All roads lead to sales (or lack thereof).
 Calculating margins sales, such as COGs or loss of revenue, is vital.

-On the other hand, when bill of materials is inaccurate, incoherent, or simply unclear, many of these benefits are lost.
-When bills of materials are erroneous, or late for that matter, it could result in excess inventory (or the opposite).
+On the other hand, when a Bill of Materials is inaccurate, incoherent, or simply unclear, many of these benefits are lost.
+When the Bills are erroneous, or late for that matter, it could result in excess inventory (or the opposite).
 A missing part number could throw off an entire production schedule, meaning products take longer to get to market, which can affect a CPG company across the board, especially the S&OP process.
 As a result, profits could plummet.